-Plenty of music lovers and key players in the music industry don't have musical talent but have a ton of education and passion that can positively affect the music world as a whole.
+Plenty of music lovers and key players in the music industry don't have musical talent but a ton of education and passion that can positively affect the music world.

-You may be the type that wants to deep dive into particular genres, or you could have a love for a variety of different styles and gain a ton of knowledge on the history and growth of each.
+You may be the type that wants to dive deep into particular genres, or you could have a love for a variety of different styles and gain a ton of knowledge on the history and growth of each.

 Pairing music history and instrument knowledge can take you years to become an expert.
-Once you gain the knowledge you'll be able to impress some of the most advanced musicians across the globe.
+Once you gain the knowledge, you'll be able to impress some of the most advanced musicians across the globe.
 It can land you a great job!

-I must warn you, it can get pretty intense and truly test your genuine love for music as a whole.
+I must warn you; it can get pretty intense and truly test your genuine love for music as a whole.
 If you don't have a burning passion for music, you might find music theory to be dull and pointless.

 Related Post: The Best Music Theory Books For Beginners

-Knowing the ins and outs of creating and recording music can involve a ton of research and experience in the field as well.
+Knowing the ins and outs of creating and recording music can also involve a ton of research and experience in the field.
 Music production can include songwriting, making beats, audio engineering, and recording.

 Related Post: What Makes A Good Song, Really?

 Music connoisseurs often just call themselves music experts.
 They can also be described as music enthusiasts or music aficionados, which is another world for a person who is very knowledgeable and enthusiastic about a subject.

-As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, features, nursery rhymes, and DJ drops, she currently spends her time engulfed in creating and marketing new music and helpful resources for creators.
-Her most recent creative collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
-Check out Yona’s latest music releases on her Spotify, her Youtube and share the music if you like it!
+As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, and features, Yona spends her time creating and marketing new music and helpful resources for creators.
+Her recent collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
+Check out Yona’s latest releases on her Spotify, her Youtube and share if you like it!

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her song services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.
 As an Amazon Associate, Yona Marie earns from qualifying purchases.
 Amazon and other affiliate products are recommended to genuinely help readers and keep this site up and running as well.